 A United States Citizenship and Immigration Services (USCIS) Officer examines the student I-20 and visa stamp in the passport at the port of entry and issues the I-94 document.
 Entry into the country is recorded by the USCIS.
-Students may not enter the United States more than 30 days ahead of the reporting date on their I-20.
+Students may not enter the United States more than 30 days prior to the report date on their Form I-20.